 Purchase the Space Dramatic Play Area Printables

 Well, I hope that these ideas gave you some inspiration for setting up a fun space-themed dramatic play center in your classroom.
-The printables pictured in this resource are available in my store.
+The printables pictured in this article are available in my store as part of my Space Dramatic Play Resource or my Science Dramatic Play Bundle.
 They include the items pictured, plus banners, observation sheets, and more.
-Click on the image below to purchase them today
+Click below to purchase them today

 Below are some items from Amazon that can be used for the activities mentioned in this article.
 The links below are affiliate links.
 If you happen to purchase something from a link, there will be no additional cost to you, but a small portion of your purchase will be paid to me.
 I use these small commissions to pay for the maintenance of this website.